Viewing public RFDs.

 Source archives

-Tool support for dereferencing Git ref files
+Tool support for dereferencing Git stub files

-Rename-rename conflicts
+Rename/rename conflicts

 A third option is for users to resolve conflicts themselves with git restore or jj restore.
 This approach will continue to work, and if users make a mistake in this process, the API manager will correct any errors the next time generate is run.